DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 Some LB solutions can also be applied inside the K8S Cluster.

-We'll use traeffic as an external Loadbalancer in our Workshop
+We'll use Traefik as an external Loadbalancer in our Workshop

 ---